source-academy/js-slang/docs/source/README_3.4.md

     </li>
   </ul>

-## What can you do in Source §3?
+## What can you do in Source §3.4?

 You can use all features of
 <a href="../source_3/">Source §3</a> and all
 features that are introduced in
-<a href="https://sicp.comp.nus.edu.sg/chapters/47">chapter 3</a> of the
+<a href="https://sicp.comp.nus.edu.sg/chapters/65">chapter 3.4</a> of the
 textbook.
-Below are the features that Source §3.4 changes from Source §3.
+Below are the features that Source §3.4 adds to Source §3.

-### Limitations
+### Concurrency
-All programs return undefined
+To introduce concurrency into your programs, you can use the functions in the <a href="../CONCURRENCY/">CONCURRENCY</a> group of predeclared functions, already mentioned above.
+All programs run in Source §3.4 are concurrent programs, and they return `undefined`.

 No prompt

 ###